calliope-project/calliope/docs/creating/data_sources.md

 ### Include a header row

 CSV files in which tabular data is stored _must_ have at least one header row.
-If you do not have this header row, then the first row of data will still be taken to be dimension names, which Calliope will complain about.
+If you do not have this header row, then the first row of data will still be taken to be dimension names, which will cause an error in Calliope as those names will not match what you have defined in YAML as `rows` and/or `columns` dimensions.

 === "Valid CSV (row names only)"